kenjennings/Atari-Pet-Frogger/README_Porting.md

 **Overview Of The Atari Hardware**

 The first part of porting is knowing what you're porting to, and so understand how to fit the Atari's abilities into another computer's features.
 Some things another computer can do may not be easily portable to the Atari, and at other times you may choose to enhance something on the Atari beyond what the original platform can do.
 Do not expect, or even try to make an Atari game look exactly like the game on another system.
 Atari graphics features have their own strengths and weaknesses, so try to fit game behavior into the Atari's style.
-Atari graphics are originally intended for NTSC color television, so some features must look different on the video standards (PAL, SECAM, etc.) that another computer may use.
+Atari graphics are originally intended for NTSC color television, so some features must look different on the video standards used on other computers (PAL, SECAM, etc.).
 An overview of Atari features:

 - 1.79 MHz 6502 processor.
 This is one of the fastest 6502 computers released.
 Most other systems work at 1MHz.